Aias/the-innocent-i/src/fragments/2019-09-15-one-possible-world.md

-These collected notes represent just one possible description of our world(wideweb).
+These collected notes represent just one possible description of our world(wide web).
 A world that is the same, and will be the same, in this world again.